haoshisu/kanban-board/README.md

 A Kanban-style task management app built with React, TypeScript, Vite, TailwindCSS, dnd-kit, React Router, Supabase, Gemini, Playwright, and Sentry.

 The project focuses on a practical board workflow: authenticated users can create boards, use AI to break a requirement into tasks, manage tasks, and move tasks across statuses with drag-and-drop interactions.
+Its local-first synchronization layer keeps confirmed data and pending changes in IndexedDB, supports offline board and task operations, and reconciles changes through Supabase Realtime and background Outbox processing.
 It also includes a LocalStorage-backed data mode for stable end-to-end testing and frontend error monitoring for production debugging.

 Live demo: https://kanban-board-two-tan.vercel.app